WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 Tongues (1Co.
 12:10)

-The gift of tongues is multi-faceted and represents a variety of applications.
-The New Testament gives us at least three types that are distinguishable.
-They are as follows:
+The gift of tongues is multi-faceted and encompasses a variety of applications.
+The New Testament identifies at least three distinct types of tongues, which can be differentiated as follows:

 (1) Speaking in tongues with interpretation